emyemmanuel/CS6367-TestPrioritizationTool/README.md

 <systemPath>${basedir}/test-agent.jar</systemPath>
 </dependency>

-2. Changes in java file
+B. Changes in java file
-1. Update the class path in MyClassFileTransformer.java and TestJavaAgent.java from "org/joda/time" to the class path of the example project
-2. Update the package details in Listener.java to the package details of he example project
+i) Update the class path in MyClassFileTransformer.java and TestJavaAgent.java from "org/joda/time" to the class path of the example project ii) Update the package details in Listener.java to the package details of he example project

-3. Steps to make a jar file
+C. Steps to make a jar file

-1. Compile all the java files using command javac -cp ".;../lib/asm-all-5.0.3.jar" *.java
+i) Compile all the java files using command
-2. Consolidate all the class files while mantaining the folder structure in this case test->pack
-3. Create manifest.txt containing
+	javac -cp ".;../lib/asm-all-5.0.3.jar" *.java ii) Consolidate all the class files while mantaining the folder structure in this case test->pack iii) Create manifest.txt containing
 	Premain-Class: test.pack.Agent
-4. Run the following command
+iv) Run the following command
 	jar -cvfm test-agent.jar manifest.txt test